 Highline College Public Safety strives to prevent crimes rather than to react after the fact.
 The Public Safety Department has created a crime prevention strategy and awareness campaign in order to reduce the amount of crimes motivated by opportunity.
-In addition, the Public Safety Department provides a proactive campus patrol, promotes crime prevention education programs, hosts tables at college events, and makes frequent public contact.
-Public Safety officers are available to assist individuals and/or groups in planning, presenting, and coordinating programs of interest or concern upon appointment.
+Any office or classroom can request the following trainings from the Public Safety office: